alloy/MotionData/README.md

 end
 ```

-_NOTE the association macros don't actually do anything yet._
+_NOTE: the association macros don't actually do anything yet._

 The `Schema` instance can dump this definition, which looks like: